amprokop/schwa/README.md

 ==========
 Schwa is a spaced interval flashcard webapp/Chrome extension.

 It was born out of the tedious process I experienced when trying to save flashcards while studying Korean.
-It went something like this: Highlight the words you want to review later, copy, switch tabs, paste, find translation, copy, paste, sync cards to device...
+The steps involved were something like this: Highlight the words you want to review later, copy, switch tabs, paste, find translation, copy, paste, sync cards to device...
 Schwa does all that in just a few seconds!

 Schwa uses the WordReference API to search for definitions, and implements a version of the SuperMemo algorithm originally created by Piotr Wozniak.
 Spanish, French, Italian, and Portugese translations are currently supported.
 Chinese, Japanese, Greek, and Korean are coming soon.